-For other requirements in regard to bunding refer to the OEH document Bunding and Spill Management available on the OEH internet site.
+For other requirements in regard to bunding refer to the EPA document Bunding and Spill Management available on the EPA internet site.

-Speed humps
+Speed Humps

 These are similar to the devices used on roadways where it is desirable to reduce speed.
 In this case, it is used to contain spills and to separate potentially contaminated areas from clean areas without impeding traffic flow.
-If bunding is to be driven over, it has to comply with AS2890:1 for speed humps.
+If bunding is to be driven over, it has to comply with AS2890.1: 2004 - Parking facilities for speed humps.
 Speed humps can be used around such areas as fuelling facilities or truck unloading areas, particularly at storage tanks and remote fill points.
-A pit is incorporated into the system to isolate contaminated flows for pumping out and disposal through an appropriate onsite pre-treatment facility or removed from site and discharged at an appropriate waste disposal facility.
+A pit is incorporated into the system to isolate contaminated flows for pumping out and disposal through an appropriate onsite pretreatment facility or removed from site and discharged at an appropriate waste disposal facility.